-While federal funding for these projects is limited, FEMA recommends incorporating them into your Natural Hazards Mitigation Plan in case disaster funds become available.
-Additional funding may be available through your community's Capital Improvement Planning process, bond authority, or other
+While Federal funding for these projects is limited, FEMA recommends incorporating them into your Natural Hazards Mitigation Plan in case disaster funds become available.
+Additional funding may be available through your community's capital improvement planning process, bond authority, or other local, State, or private funding source.
+More information on how to mitigate the effects of natural hazards can be found in FEMA's Local Mitigation Planning Handbook:

-Additional information on integrating your Hazard Mitigation Plan with the local planning process can be found here:
+Additional information on integrating your HMP with the local planning process can be found here: